Notification of Rights Under FERPA and PPRA for Elementary and Secondary Schools (Student Records/Privacy Rights)

 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff), or law enforcement unit personnel as required by law); a person serving on the School Board; a person or company with whom the school has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing their tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.

-Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
-NOTE: FERPA requires a school district to make a reasonable attempt to notify the parent or student of the records request.
+Upon request, the school discloses personally identifiable information in education records without consent to officials of another school, school district or postsecondary institution in which a student seeks or intends to enroll or is already enrolled, so long as the disclosure is for purposes related to the student’s enrollment or transfer.
+(34 CFR 99.34)